 “Any Human anywhere will blossom in a hundred unexpected talents and capacities simply by being given the opportunity to do so” – Doris Lessing

 I can only speak for myself, but I think all kinds of creativity is an important part of a childhood.
 Music, dancing, acting, painting & different types of crafting.
-They all gives you an opportunity to express yourself, but not every child has that chance.
+They all give you an opportunity to express yourself, but not every child has that chance.
 Let me tell you the story about Anno’s Africa, a UK organisation who’s offering creative arts education for orphans & children from slum areas in Kenya.

 Anno’s Africa is a UK based charity who offer creative arts education to orphans & vulnerable children in some of Kenya’s city slums.
 The children who participate in the programme live in terrible conditions, either on the street or in iron shacks, with families who struggle to feed themselves.
 Some of these families have to feed themselves on less than a dollar per day.
 As these children live in slum areas, they are a prey to many illnesses such as malaria, different types of lung infection & HIV/AIDS.

 The primary school in Kenya is free – actually there’s no school fee at all – but many families can’t afford the other costs – books, a new school uniform every year & lunch, for example.
 As a result of this, various churches & organisations has set up charity schools to offer the children a basic education.
 Anno’s Africa helps these schools with offering workshops in art, drama, music, dance (traditional African dance & classical ballet) & circus skills.
 Just recently they started to work with an orphanage called Sure 24 in Nakuru.
 Anno’s Africa’s concept is that through these workshops they offer the children an alternative career, help them explore & discover their creative talent & give them confidence, self-esteem & hope for their adult lives.